oguzhaaan/02-Kiruna-Explorer/Retrospective/Retrospective 2.md

 ## QUALITY MEASURES

 - Unit Testing:
+  - Total hours estimated: 3h
+  - Total hours spent: 3h 10m
+  - Nr of automated unit test cases: 54
+  - Coverage (if available): 90.97%
+- Unit Testing:
-  - Total hours estimated
+  - Total hours estimated: 3h 30m
-  - Total hours spent
+  - Total hours spent: 3h
-  - Nr of automated unit test cases
+  - Nr of automated unit test cases: 50
-  - Coverage (if available)
+  - Coverage (if available): 90.97%
 - E2E testing:
-  - Total hours estimated
+  - Total hours estimated: 9h 30m
-  - Total hours spent
+  - Total hours spent: 6h 50m
 - Code review
-  - Total hours estimated
+  - Total hours estimated: 11h
-  - Total hours spent
+  - Total hours spent: 10h 37m

   ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+    - Our estimations were generally accurate and closely aligned with the actual time spent.
+There were only minor deviations, such as the "Modify Georeference" story, which took slightly longer than estimated due to its lack of clear definition.

 - What lessons did you learn (both positive and negative) in this sprint?
+    - We have now identified each other's strengths and weaknesses, enabling us to work very efficiently and avoid wasting time

 - Which improvement goals set in the previous retrospective were you able to achieve?
+    - We successfully built a robust database from the start, resulting in significantly fewer changes during the process compared to the previous sprint.

 - Which ones you were not able to achieve?
 Why?
+    - We could improve more the README by making it even clearer about what each API should receive and return.
+However, it has already improved compared to the previous sprint.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > Propose one or two
+    - Improve the clarity of the README to specify what each API should receive and return.
+To achieve this, we could assign specific team members to review and update the documentation with precise examples and detailed descriptions.
+    - Focus on increasing the test coverage, especially for newly implemented features, to reduce the likelihood of unforeseen issues arising during the sprint.
+To achieve this, we could allocate more time for unit and integration testing in our sprint planning.
 - One thing you are proud of as a Team!!
+  - We are very proud of the number of stories we were able to complete.
+We believe that accomplishing 9 stories is a great achievement.